robertvitoriano/laravel-kanban/README.md

-currently the this crud allows user who are admin to create projects and create regular users and attach them to projects.
+currently this crud allows user who are admin to create projects and create regular users and attach them to projects.

 future features are:

 [] A user that is an admin can create and delete ProjectLists [] A project can be attached to one and only one ProjectList [] A ProjectList can have several projects attached to it